If you’re a Western New Yorker, you know about the struggles that come with shoveling.

 Many of us know that we should lift with good form; however, when the wind chill is low and you “just want to get done,” it’s easy to rush the job — and cause a low back injury.
 Suddenly, you are bending, twisting, and contorting your body in ways which place damaging strain and pressure to the low back.

 Here’s how to avoid hurting yourself when shoveling:

-Since the snow isn’t stopping anytime soon, it’s importatnt to protect yourself everytime you lace up your boots and grab your shovel.
+Since the snow isn’t stopping anytime soon, it’s important to protect yourself every time you lace up your boots and grab your shovel.

-Does your back, neck, or shoulders, hurt when you shovel?
+Do your back, neck, or shoulders hurt when you shovel?

-Join us for a free discovery visit with our Physical Therapist and learn why.
+Join us for a free discovery visit with a Physical Therapist and learn why.
 You’ll also learn what you can do to get out of pain and get your life back.

 Watson D, et al. Snow shovel-related injuries and medical emergencies treated in US EDs, 1990 to 2006.
 Am J Emerg Med.
 2011 Jan;29(1):11-7. doi:10.1016/j.ajem.2009.07.003